![]() |

 This most perfect of all of the bladed weapons designed and used throughout history, NIHON-TO, "The Japanese Sword," lived and died with the Samurai class - that used them.

-is a technical treatise on the appraisal of Japanese Samurai Swords and
+book is a technical treatise on the appraisal of Japanese

-and battles, and also descriptions of selected works-of-art and treasure
+battles, and also descriptions of selected works-of-art and

 Don Verwayen, my friend - For the loan of his ancient word processor and his kind encouragements.
 Makoto Miura, my friend - For the loan of reference and his constant support.
 Robert Edwards - For gifts, only friends give Elsie Mandot - For her very gracious support